UdeS-CoBIUS/TranscriptOrthology/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <!-- ABOUT THE PROJECT -->
-<h2 id="about-the-project"> :pencil: About The Project</h2>
+<h1 id="about-the-project"> :pencil: About The Project</h1>

 <!-- OVERVIEW -->
 <h3 id="overview"> :cloud: Overview</h3>

-`A graph-based method to infer isoorthology & recent paralogy relations in a set of homologous transcripts:dna:`
+`We present an algorithm for inferring clusters of orthologous and paralogous transcripts and a progressive supertree construction algorithm that employs a dynamic programming approach to infer transcript phylogenies based on the inferred clusters.`

 ---

 <!-- Requirements -->
 <h3 id="requirements"> :hammer_and_pick: Requirements</h3>